DatePhotos.AI LogoDatePhotos.AIAI

 Mistake 3: Inconsistent Lighting Direction

 Why It Fails: Photos have internal logic.
-If light hits face from left but background shadow falls left, detection systems notice.
+If light hits face from left but the background shadow falls left, detection systems notice.

 The Fix: Always identify the original light direction before adding any lighting effects.
-Shadows and highlights must be consistent throughout entire image.
+Shadows and highlights must be consistent throughout the entire image.

 Mistake 4: Selective Focus That Makes No Sense